16 Days of Activism at the City of Monash

 Orange light civic centre

-It starts in November (the International Day for the Elimination of Violence Against Women) and ends in December (Human Rights Day).
+Monash Council is proud to support the 16 Days of Activism Against Gender-Based Violence, running from November (International Day for the Elimination of Violence Against Women) to December (Human Rights Day).

 Why is this important?